Crypto Accounting Xero Integration: Setup Guide for 2026

 Crypto Accounting Xero Integration

-- The subledger handles wallet/exchange connections, cost basis, per-transaction journal entries, and FX.
-It posts summary journals to Xero via API.
+- The subledger handles wallet and exchange connections, cost basis, per-transaction detail, and FX, then posts summary journals to Xero — detail stays in the subledger.

-- Typical chart of accounts: per-asset balance accounts, separate income accounts for yield, gas expense account, realized gains/losses.
+- A typical Xero chart of accounts: per-asset balance accounts, separate income accounts for yield, a gas expense account, and realized gains/losses, with tracking categories for per-chain attribution.

-- The four main vendors are Cryptio, Bitwave, Cryptoworth and Wag3s Ledger.
+- The main dedicated vendors are Cryptio, Bitwave, Cryptoworth and Wag3s Ledger.

-- Setup time: 2-5 days for a clean install on a small business, 4-8 weeks for a mid-size operation with multi-chain DeFi.
+- Setup runs 2-5 days for a clean small-business install, 4-8 weeks for a mid-size multi-chain DeFi operation — historical reconciliation is the bottleneck.

 Why Xero needs a subledger for crypto